Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

 NitroScape is a deterministic, spatially distributed and dynamic model describing $N_r$ transfers and transformations in rural landscapes \citep{duretz2011nitroscape}.
-It couples four modules characterizing farm management, biotransformations and transfers by the atmospheric and hydrological pathways (Figure \ref{fig:Model}).
-It simulates flows and losses of nitrogen reduced forms ($NH_3$, $NH_4^+$), inorganic oxidized forms ($NO_3^-$ and $N_2O$) and organic forms (manure, vegetation and crop residues) within and between several landscape compartments: the atmosphere, the hydro-pedosphere (soil, water table, groundwater and streams) and the terrestrial agroecosystems (livestock buildings, croplands, grasslands and semi-natural areas).
+It couples four modules characterizing farm management, biotransformations and transfers by the atmospheric and the hydrological pathways (Fig. \ref{fig:Model}).
+It simulates the concentrations and fluxes, including the losses, of different forms of $N_r$ (reduced forms (ammonia $NH_3$, ammonium $NH_4^+$), inorganic oxidized forms (nitrate $NO_3^-$, nitrogen oxides $NO_x$ and nitrous oxide $N_2O$) and organic forms (manure, crop residues) within and between several landscape compartments: the atmosphere, the hydro-pedosphere (soil, water table, groundwater and streams) and the terrestrial agroecosystems (livestock buildings, croplands, grasslands and semi-natural areas).